errcHuang/pyRM114/README.md

 ##Misc.
 ###CRM114
-[CRM114](crm114.sourceforge.net) is basically a programming language/engine that is centered entirely around parsing and learning/classifying text streams.
+[CRM114](crm114.sourceforge.net) is a programming language/engine that is centered entirely around parsing and learning/classifying text streams.

 Originally used for spam classification, CRM114 is super fast (written in C) and wildly accurate (>99.9%).
-You can basically plug-and-play with different algorithms (Hidden Markov Model, OSB, winnow, bit entropy, etc.) with relative ease.
+One can essentially plug-and-play with different algorithms (Hidden Markov Model, OSB, winnow, bit entropy, etc.) with relative ease.